Oran-123/Hangman/README.md

     * Guessing the complete word 25
     * Finishing the game with more than four lives remaining, 50
     * Completing the game without losing a single word 100

+## Design Choices

+### Fonts
+Code Institute created the terminal, and the default font was monospace.

+### Colours

+I used the colormera library to print text in several colours to highlight different purposes.
+The following colours were used:
+* Yellow
+* Green
+* Red
+* Cyan

+The colour of the button and  the background colour of the screen was set to the following colours – this was to create a theme that replicated an old computer game:
+* Black – Background
+* Green – button